cloudify-cosmo/docs.getcloudify.org/content/cli/workflows.md

 Usage: `cfy workflows list [OPTIONS] DEPLOYMENT_ID`

-List all workflows on the manager
+Lists all workflows on the Cloudify Manager.

-`DEPLOYMENT_ID` is the id of the deployment to list workflows for.
+`DEPLOYMENT_ID` The ID of the deployment for which you want to list the workflows.

 #### Required flags

-* `-d, --deployment-id TEXT` - The deployment ID to list executions for
+* `-d, --deployment-id TEXT` - The ID of the deployment for which you want to list the executions.

 &nbsp;